International Book Project: Volunteer Opportunities

 IBP was started when volunteers started sending books from Mrs. Van Meter's basement, and IBP still needs help.
-IBP is a small organization, a staff of five, with just four full-time employees.
+IBP is a small organization, a staff of four, with just three full-time employees.

 Programs

 Books Out

 Books Out is a self-service program in which representatives from organizations abroad or in areas of need within the United States come to select books at the IBP warehouse and deliver them personally.

 Books as Bridges

 Books as Bridges is an international pen-pal program which partners Central Kentucky classrooms with classrooms in developing countries around the world.
 Through shared artwork and letters of participants, the program encourages students to develop higher reading levels, cultural awareness, and international friendships.
 By fostering international friendships, Books as Bridges hopes to spark a passion for social change among Central Kentucky youth.

 The classrooms in Central Kentucky receive cultural lessons about their partner classrooms.
 In the developing world, the classrooms receive a box of books as an impetus to continue in the program.